mimecast/dtail/doc/quickstart.md

 Identity added: ~/.ssh/id_rsa (~/.ssh/id_rsa)
 ```

-To test whether SSH is setup correctly you should be able to SSH into the servers with the OpenSSH client and your private SSH key through the SSH Agent without entering the private keys passphrase.
+To test whether SSH is set up correctly, you should be able to SSH into the servers with the OpenSSH client and your private SSH key through the SSH Agent without entering the private key's passphrase.
 The following assumes to have an OpenSSH server running on ``serv-001.lan.example.org`` and an OpenSSH client installed on your laptop or workstation.
-Please notice that DTail does not require to have an OpenSSH infrastructure set up but DTail uses by default the same public/private key file paths as OpenSSH.
-OpenSSH can be of a great help to verify that the SSH keys are configured correctly:
+Please notice that DTail does not require to have an OpenSSH infrastructure set up, but DTail uses by default the same public/private key file paths as OpenSSH.
+OpenSSH can be of great help to verify that the SSH keys are configured correctly:

 ```console
 workstation01 ~ % ssh serv-001.lan.example.org